fsevkli/QuickQuit/README.md

-# CSE Capstone Project - *Quick Quit*
+# CSE Capstone Project - *QuickQuit*
-Welcome to the CSE Capstone Project for *Quick Quit*!
+Welcome to the CSE Capstone Project for *QuickQuit*!
 This repository is the foundation for the capstone development effort.

 ### Key Links:

 ## Project Overview
-*Quick Quit* aims to provide a tool for users to exit certain situations quickly by using a browser extension.
+*QuickQuit* aims to provide a tool for users to exit certain situations quickly by using a browser extension.
 The extension should trigger actions based on an HTTPS request sent from a remote site, while also modifying the user's browsing history.

 ### Pre-Development Considerations for Exit Extension:
 - The extension should react to an HTTPS request from a remote site.